-Martin Kaltenbrunner (*1972) is professor for Tangible Interaction Design and director of the Tangible Music Lab at the Institute of Media Studies at the University of Art and Design in Linz.
+Martin Kaltenbrunner (*1972) is professor for Tangible Interaction Design, head of the Tangible Music Lab and director of the Postdigital Lutherie master program at the Institute of Media Studies at the University of Art and Design in Linz.

 Before his return to Austria he worked as researcher and lecturer at the Pompeu Fabra University in Barcelona as well as further European institutions, such as the MIT Medialab Europe in Dublin.
 As co-founder of Reactable Systems he had been mainly working on the interaction design concepts behind the electronic musical instrument Reactable, which was awarded with a Golden Nica for Digital Music at the Prix Ars Electronica 2008.
 This instrument provided the framework for his present artistic-research practice, which is applying tangible interaction design methods towards post-digital lutherie.